MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 - *Request approval for Microsoft [!INCLUDE[prod_long](../includes/prod_long.md)] general journal batch*
 - *Request approval for Microsoft [!INCLUDE[prod_long](../includes/prod_long.md)] general journal lines*

-Power Automate shows a list of services that are used in the flow template and will attempt to connect automatically to those services.
-If you haven't previously connected to a service, you'll be prompted to sign in to each of the services you need to connect to.
+Power Automate shows a list of services that are used in the flow template.
+The user will be signed in to those services automatically.
+If Power Automate can't connect to a service, the user will be prompted to sign in to each of the relevant services.
 A green checkmark will appear next to each service once a connection has been successfully made.
 Choose the **Continue** action.

 Power Automate will prompt you to select an environment and company within your [!INCLUDE[prod_short](../includes/prod_short.md)] tenant.
 Because each step in the flow is independent of the next, you may be required to define the environment and company multiple times when using a [!INCLUDE[prod_short](../includes/prod_short.md)] Power Automate template.